fnando/i18n-json/README.md

 $ i18n-json export --config config/i18n.yml --require config/boot.rb
 ```

+You can also automatically export translations when file changes using [guard-i18n-json](https://github.com/fnando/guard-i18n-json).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.